iurig21/todo-app/README.md

 - `POST /todos` — Create a new todo
 - `PUT /todos/:id` — Update a todo
 - `DELETE /todos/:id` — Delete a todo
+- `POST /todos/categorys` - Create a new category

 ## Frontend Setup